Before You Buy Another AI Tool, Answer These 12 Questions

 Now let’s look at your organization.

-7. Are your key processes clear?
+7. Are your key processes clear enough to work with?

 Pick a process: project delivery, job costing, customer onboarding, service requests.